react-native-maps/react-native-maps/docs/installation.md

 6. delete ios/build folder
 7. start again with the installation steps

-If you use Xcode with version less than 9 you may get `use of undeclared identifier 'MKMapTypeMutedStandard'` error.
+If you use Xcode with version less than 9 you may get `use of undeclared identifier 'MKMapTypeMutedStandard'` or `Entry, ":CFBundleIdentifier", Does Not Exist` errors.
 In this case you have to update your Xcode.

 ### On Android: